Consider the scenario:

 - you need to the annotations to be the same size when varoius images are displayed to fit

 One solution is to scale all images to a common size and then create our annotation with fixed point size.
-Whilst this works this is a bit of a hack.
+Whilst this works this is a bit of a hack and does not allow you to link through to the same fuill size image.

 The better solution is to use a font size (and location placement) that is proportional to the size of the image.Great, but trying to perform the calculations for each image in an image editor is cumbersome, time consuming and annoying.
 But there is another way with ImageMagick - this works on linux and will just need minor tailoring for your platform